mattwaite/JOUR491-Storybots/syllabus.md

 **Homework:**

-Write a Python script that completes the assigned Mad Lib.
+Write a Python script that completes this Mad Lib:

+Create a list of ten tuples.
+The tuple should have a name and a past tense verb.
+Iterate over the list of tuples and print the sentence "NAME was naughty, they VERBED today."
+One for each tuple in the list.

 Due Tuesday.

 ###Sept.
 9, 2014###